kda9036/CompositePoster/README.md

 # Project Description

-Create a vector based illustration in Adobe IIlustrator by manually tracing a source image composed from multiple photographic sources used as a template.
+Create a vector-based illustration in Adobe Illustrator by manually tracing a source image composed from multiple photographic sources used as a template.

 Begin by combining elements from several images into a single composition in Photoshop.
 Use masking